franco148/angular-react-vue-examples/vue-framework-intro/README.md

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Introduction:
+- We have 3 options for installing VueJs
+  - The CDN
+  - via NPM - npm install vue --save
+  - via vue cli

+- We are going to follow the third option.
+  - npm install --global vue-cli
+  - vue : verify the installation
+  - vue init webpack <project-name>

 ## Understanding workflows & webpack

 #### How webpack works: Entry and Output